mrdbourke/pytorch-deep-learning/05_pytorch_going_modular.md

 You can set these to whatever values you like and if they're compatible with `train.py`, they'll work, if not, they'll error.

-For example, let's say we wanted to train our TinyVGG model for 10 epochs with a batch size of 32 and a learning rate of 0.001:
+For example, let's say we wanted to train our TinyVGG model from notebook 04 for 10 epochs with a batch size of 32 and a learning rate of 0.001:

 ```
 python train.py --model tinyvgg --batch_size 32 --lr 0.001 --num_epochs 10